christopher-wild/FAIR4RS-Packaging/episodes/creating-packages.md

 ::: solution
 1. Python Module - This is the directory with the python code that does the work.
 2. Configuration File - e.g. your pyproject.toml file
-3. Other metadata files - e.g. LICENENSE, README.md, citation.cff
+3. Other metadata files - e.g. LICENCE, README.md, citation.cff
 4. Python Tests - A directory full of unit-tests and other tests
 :::
 :::